DianaVallverdu-NUA/CC2a--tasklist-context-themes/README.md

 **Additional Challenge:** Can you add a 'Remove Task' button to the Task component, that removes said task from the list?

+# Homework - Step 3

+Style your To Do list

 ## Learn more